-By taking a holistic approach to content marketing, EveryoneSocial is getting a big payoff for its investment of time and effort: a significant uptick in organic sales leads.
+By taking a holistic approach to content marketing, EveryoneSocial is getting a big payoff for its investment of time and effort: a significant uptick in organic b2b lead generation.
 The program has been so successful, the company is adding another sales rep.

 EveryoneSocial is a software program and app that makes it easy for employees to serve as brand advocates on major social media channels.

 Employee advocacy is “the promotion of a company by employees who share their support for a company’s brand, product, or services on their social networks.”
 When done well, it helps lead quality, recruiting, and close rates for sales teams.

 The goal of employee advocacy is to “inform, educate, and engage” potential clients by serving as “employee advocates.”